Music of Malawi: Music production

 Before 1968, recordings in Malawi were made by mobile recording studios, and by the Federal Broadcasting Studios in Lusaka, Zambia.
 Nzeru Record Company (NRC), established in 1968, was the first recording studio in Malawi.
 However, the studio disappeared in 1972 due to a limited local market.

 Between 1972 and 1989, most of the recordings were made in the studios of Radio Malawi, later called the Malawi Broadcasting Corporation.
 As the broadcaster was controlled by the government, the studios helped to filtrate music.
 Music was recorded in open-reel tapes and never was released on vinyl.

 In 1988, the liberalization of the economy and the establishment of the Copyright Act of 1988 allowed entrepreneurs to found their own studios.
 At the end of the 1990s, small independent studios spread in Blantyre, Balaka, and Lilongwe.

 The Church in Malawi opened Andiamo Studios, where the Christian Alleluya Band recorded its first album on cassette in 1988.
 In 1991, Alleluya Band's guitarist Paul Banda started Imbirani Yahwe Studios in Balaka Town.
 Since then, most of the Musicians in Malawi expect to have their own recording studio.
 For that reason, it's hard to find professionally-run recording studios in the country and record labels often have short lives.
 In some cases, music projects in Malawi are recorded by multiple studios.

 Blantyre is the home of most Malawi recording studios.
 Young musicians interested in recording their song will record in recording studios which offer accessible options for recording a single (generally, one copy of the song) and then give them to a deejay with the hope they play the song on the air.

-International music scene

-There is a Malawi Broadcasting Corporation, and frequent listeners to "Radio One" will know that Malawi's favorite foreign artists are Don Williams, Jim Reeves, Shaggy, Judy Boucher and South Africans Lucky Dube and Brenda Fassie.